 Preparing Tomorrow’s Leaders for Science (PTLS) is a program at CAFNR developed to equip an elite set of graduate students in the sciences with essential interpersonal and communication skills so that they contribute to teams at an accelerated pace.
-Over the past three years, it has proven to be transformational for students as noticed by recruiters.
-We are in the process of recruiting and selecting the 2017 Team.
+Over the past four years, it has proven to be transformational for students as noticed by recruiters.
+We are in the process of recruiting and selecting the 2018 Team.

 “The students’ soft skills were WAY above average.
 Mizzou has great students and this program makes them better.”